hall-monitor

 • Each workspace's data is logically separated at the database level via tenant isolation.

-• All data in transit is encrypted via TLS.
+• All data in transit is encrypted via TLS 1.2+.

 Vulnerability reporting

-• Responsible disclosure: security issues can be reported to security@hall-monitor.dev.
-We aim to acknowledge within 48 hours.
+• Responsible disclosure: security issues can be reported to .
+We aim to acknowledge reports within 48 hours and provide a remediation timeline for confirmed vulnerabilities.

 Questions about security?

-Reach out if you need details on our security posture or have specific requirements.
+Reach out for details on our security posture, to request a DPA, or discuss enterprise requirements.